gemmellr/activemq-website/src/components/artemis-console/documentation/deploying.md

 Connect a browser to [http://localhost:8080/console](http://localhost:8080/console) or the URL you configured for Jetty.

-The [connecting](connecting) chapter explains how to connect to a running broker
+The [connecting](console.html#connecting-to-the-broker) chapter explains how to connect to a running broker.

 For full information on deploying Applications in Jetty see [The Operations Guide](https://jetty.org/docs/jetty/12/operations-guide/index.html)